-This Travel Document is one of the most interesting collectible I ever got.
-Here is the story of this life saving document with a visa issued by righteous diplomat Chinue “Sempo” Sugihara.
+This Travel Document is one of the most interesting collectibles I ever got.
+Here is the story of this life-saving document with a visa issued by righteous diplomat Chinue “Sempo” Sugihara. altered Sugihara document Jewish

-The document was issued to LAPIDUS Benno and LAPIDUS Berta, personal description of both.
+The document was issued to LAPIDUS Benno and LAPIDUS Berta, with personal descriptions of both.
 The family name LAPIDUS was not found in the Sugihara database!
-After the document was scanned I tried different light and color spectrum with my software, then it was clear that the document was ALTERED!
+After the document was scanned I tried different light and color spectrums with my software, then it was clear that the document was ALTERED! altered Sugihara document Jewish

 Color temperature adjusted

 These techniques could reveal the original bearer and name on the document, SIELMANN DAVID.
 His name can be found in the Sugihara database!